 Public safety is a top priority.
 Development will be approached in a responsible and environmentally friendly manner.
 Property rights, laws and regulations will be respected, and community values and tribal traditions will be honored.

-Energy of North Dakota is guided by the North Dakota Petroleum Council’s Outreach and Communications Committees, which are made up of industry professionals ranging from operators to service companies to consultants.
+Energy of North Dakota is managed by the North Dakota Petroleum Foundation, with support from industry professionals ranging from operators to service companies to consultants.

-To learn more about the NDPC and its initiatives, visit www.ndoil.org.
+To learn more about the NDPF and its initiatives, visit www.ndoilfoundation.org.